 “Information logistics is where and how we communicate with the receiver, after an order is booked: from order confirmation to return policy.
 Communication before, during and after the delivery, is a big part of the buying experience.”

 According to Arne Andersson consumer driven logistics is about availability and convenience, and control of delivery after check-out helps to build a relationship of trust between the consumer and the online shop.
-He is backed up by a British study, which shows, that 73% of online consumers think that track & trace and knowledge of the exact delivery time will increase their confidence in shopping online.
+He is backed up by a British study, which shows, that 73% of online consumers think that quality track & trace and knowledge of the exact delivery time will increase their confidence in shopping online.
 However, not only online shops are feeling the strain.
-In the transport industry, they also feeling consumers’ demands for track & trace.
+In the transport industry, they also feeling consumers’ demands for quality track & trace.

 Read more: New app disrupts current delivery approaches

-Track & trace is vital in the transport industry
+Quality track & trace is vital in the transport industry

 Carrier BFT Logistik invests a lot in improving their track & trace, because they simply cannot survive in the distribution industry without it.
 Customers are demanding track & trace.
 Therefore BFT Logistik made a drastic choice in 2013 and changed all their software systems and PDA scanners in favor of one overall Delivery Management solution.